chef/chef-web-docs/chef_master/source/resource_launchd.rst

 .. end_tag

-**Attributes**
+**Properties**

-.. tag resources_common_guards_attributes
+.. tag resources_common_guards_properties

-The following attributes can be used to define a guard that is evaluated during the execution phase of a Chef Infra Client run:
+The following properties can be used to define a guard that is evaluated during the execution phase of a Chef Infra Client run:

 ``not_if``
   Prevent a resource from executing when the condition returns ``true``.